bazelbuild/rules_swift/doc/proto_migration.md

 As consumers raise questions during their migrations to the new `swift_proto_library` rule, we will add their answers here as a reference.

+### Can I group protos to reduce number of modules?

+Yes, the new rule does not enforce any specific mapping of protos or proto packages to swift modules.
+You can compile each proto into a separate swift module, group protos into modules based on packages, or just compile all of your protos into one large module.

+### Can I use a completely custom protobuf compiler?

+Yes, you can use an arbitrary non-protoc Swift protobuf compiler by implementing your own rule which provides `SwiftProtoCompilerInfo`, and passing this to the `swift_proto_library` target's `compilers` attribute.

+The only real requirement is that it has a function wich accepts a list of `ProtoInfo` providers, and produces a list Swift source files from these which the `swift_proto_library` rule compiles.
+See `//examples/xplatform/custom_swift_proto_compiler/compile` for an example of how to do this.